Doctoral Written Comprehensive Exam

 The exam questions that document candidates’ knowledge of theory/literature review/research/analytic methods are written by the instructors of MHCH 801, MHCH 859 and faculty with expertise in these areas.

 The Director of Graduate Studies determines the timing of the exam.
 Typically the exam is offered once a year in late spring, when most students are eligible to take the exam.
 The comprehensive exam must take place before the end of the spring academic semester.
 All doctoral students taking the exam must take it on the same dates.
-Doctoral cohorts are responsible for sending their preference for timing of the exam to the student services manager and the Director of the Doctoral Program their availability and preference for exam timing by March 31st.
+Doctoral cohorts are responsible for sending their preference for timing of the exam to the academic coordinator and the Director of the Doctoral Program their availability and preference for exam timing by March 31st.
 It is preferable that cohorts consult with each other and send a single email with the preferences and availability of the group.
-If this coordination is not possible, or if there are scheduling challenges within a cohort, students should alert the Student Services Manager, who will help facilitate scheduling.
+If this coordination is not possible, or if there are scheduling challenges within a cohort, students should alert the Academic Coordinator, who will help facilitate scheduling.
 During some years, the exam may be offered at a different time of the year, with this timing determined by the Director of Graduate Studies after reviewing the needs of students and faculty availability for exam preparation/grading.

 Two faculty members, including one who participated in writing the question, anonymously grade answers to each exam question.
 All examination answers are individually graded either pass (P) or fail (F).
 In addition to assigning a grade, each examiner is expected to provide the student with a narrative evaluation.
 Examination committee members have at least one week to read their assigned questions and submit their grades and narrative evaluations to the Director of Graduate Studies.
 If, after consulting with each other, the two faculty graders disagree on the grade for a given answer, another faculty member other than the student’s academic advisor will be asked by the Director of Graduate Studies to read the answer to determine which grade will prevail.
 Students are notified of their grades via email and a sealed letter from the Director of Graduate Studies, usually within two weeks of exam completion.